Formula One car: Engine and fuel

 The fuel used in F1 cars is a mixture of unleaded petrol and ethanol with a tightly controlled mixture ratio.
 As a part of the regulation change in 2022, the ethanol content was increased from 5.75% to 10%.
+Formula One switched to fully sustainable fuels for the 2026 season, following a similar change in the Formula 2 feeder series.
 Cars were allowed to be refuelled during the race till 2010, after which refuelling was banned.
 The cars are stipulated to carry a maximum fuel of 110 kg per race, with at least 1 kg to be made available to the FIA for post race inspection.
 Any abnormalities in the fuel or failure to provide the sample results in disqualification from the race.
 The fuel bladder is made of high-quality rubber lined with kevlar for protection against crashes and is located in front of the engine, behind the cockpit.